ry-animal/valkyriefinance/documentation/alchemy-services.md

 - **Webhooks**: Allows services to receive real-time notifications about on-chain events.
 - **Blast**: Dedicated service for interacting with the Blast L2 network.

-## Brainstorming for Valkryie Finance
+## Brainstorming for Valkyrie Finance

-This section explores how each Alchemy service can be integrated into Valkryie Finance to enhance existing features or enable new ones, aligning with our goals of AI-driven optimization, seamless cross-chain functionality, and superior user experience.
+This section explores how each Alchemy service can be integrated into Valkyrie Finance to enhance existing features or enable new ones, aligning with our goals of AI-driven optimization, seamless cross-chain functionality, and superior user experience.

 ### Core Data and Infrastructure